Skip to main content

 Web session fails to clone repository

-If claude --remote fails with a clone error, verify that your admin has completed setup for your GHES instance and that the GitHub App is installed on the repository you’re working in.
-Check with your admin that the instance hostname registered in Claude settings matches the hostname in your git remote.
+If claude --cloud fails with a clone error, verify that an Owner has completed setup for your GHES instance and that the GitHub App is installed on the repository you’re working in.
+Ask the Owner who connected the instance to confirm that the hostname registered in Claude settings matches the hostname in your git remote.

 Marketplace add fails with a policy error